-To further improve clinical factors able to evaluate kidney status and to predict outcomes after transplantation, Schold et al[67] studied different clinical variables that were applied to transplants included in the National Scientific Transplant Registry from 1996 to 2002.
-The variables were age, race, and history of hypertension, diabetes mellitus, and cause of death, cold ischemia time, HLA mismatch, and immunological status and CMV status.
+To improve further clinical factors able to evaluate kidney status and to predict outcomes after transplantation, Schold et al[67] studied different clinical variables that were applied to transplants included in the National Scientific Transplant Registry from 1996 to 2002.
+The variables were age, race, history of hypertension, diabetes mellitus, cause of death, cold ischemia time, HLA mismatch, immunological status, and cytomegalovirus status.
 This was called the Donor Risk Score and allowed for the calculation of the multivariate estimates for graft loss by donor grade (Figure 5).
 A further study[68] compared the different clinical risk scores and documented that the Donor Risk Score was better associated with subsequent allograft function.

 ECD-KDRI-KDPI

-As already mentioned, by 2002, in an attempt to improve the utilization of marginal deceased donor kidneys, the concept of ECD vs SCD was introduced[1,2].
+As already mentioned, by 2002, in an attempt to improve the utilization of marginal deceased donor kidneys, the concept of ECD versus SCD was introduced[1,2].
 With time this dichotomy (SCD/ECD) demonstrated several drawbacks.
 Indeed, the experience documented that several kidneys labeled as ECD performed well, while other kidneys labeled as SCD did not perform well[69].
-To improve these limitations other different scoring systems have been attempted.
+To improve these limitations, other different scoring systems have been attempted.
 The donor score of Nyberg and the donor risk score of Schold have been described.
 Additionally, Irish et al[70] applied a nomogram aimed at predicting the risk of DGF based on 16 donor and recipient risk factors.
 Moore et al[68] documented that Schold’s donor risk score is the scoring system that best predicts graft outcomes, but the need still remains for a simple and validated system that applies to the entire donor population viewed as a continuum and not in a dichotomous fashion.

 In 2009, Rao et al[71] analyzed 69440 deceased donor adult transplants registered in the Scientific Registry of Transplant Recipients (SRTR) and proposed a new continuous KDRI for deceased donor kidneys combining donor and transplant variables.
 Rao’s KDRI included 14 donor and transplant factors, each associated with shorter graft survival.
 Table 6 shows the mentioned risk factors.